Learn About LIHEAP in Arkansas

 This Arkansas LIHEAP program accepts applications for weatherization throughout the entire year.

 Learn more about the types of LIHEAP assistance available in our downloadable guide.

-What are the Arkansas LIHEAP eligibility Guidelines?
+What are the Arkansas LIHEAP requirements?

 Before you apply for LIHEAP in Arkansas, you are strongly encouraged to familiarize yourself with the eligibility requirements that are associated with the program.
 By doing so, you will be able to better prepare for the application process and you may be able to determine whether or not you will qualify for regular or crisis assistance or for the weatherization program.

 If you need utility assistance, the state may be able to provide aid to you if you are an Arkansas resident who is considered to be of low income.
 Income related limits are based upon 60 percent of the state median income level for both regular and crisis assistance.
 If you receive assistance from another program such as Medicaid, TANF or SNAP, you will likely be considered eligible for assistance through this program.

 The LIHEAP weatherization program is only available to Arkansas residents who have incomes that do not exceed 200 percent of federal poverty guidelines.
 Weatherization is far more limited than assistance with utility bills when it comes to funding.
 Therefore, priority is based on a point system with higher priority provides to households that contain individuals who are elderly, children, Native American or disabled.

 To apply for utility bill assistance for low income families in Arkansas, you must contact your local Community Action Agency either in person or over the phone.
 An application for assistance cannot be submitted online or by mail at this time.
 For the Weatherization Assistance program, you may apply either at your local Community Action Agency or a non-profit organization that is serving your local community.